toyoshim/iona-us/docs/firmware_en.md

 - Ver 1.45 Fixed the analog lever config polarity, and add a new setting to disable analog inputs.
 - Ver 1.46 Support exA-Arcadia's JVS Dash (high-speed mode), and adjust options and led controlls.
 - Ver 1.47 Support GP2040.
+- Ver 2.00 Major update to modify user settings at the support web page.
+- Ver 2.01 Fix a bug that service button doesn't work if no gamepad is connected, adjust Xbox controller's trigger input range so to reach the peak, and Guncon3 support improvements with a bug fix.

 ## Firmware Compatibility
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.